Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc F - Lady Wachter's Wish.md

 >
 > See [[Arc H - The Lost Soul#H5.
 Wachterhaus|Arc H - The Lost Soul]] for more information on how the players can persuade Lady Wachter of Stella’s fate.

-## [](Arc%20H%20-%20The%20Lost%20Soul.md#H5.%20Wachterhaus)her concerns, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] proceeds to ask for their discretion, as well as their promise that not a whisper of their conversation shall escape this room.
+## [](Arc%20H%20-%20The%20Lost%20Soul.md#H5.%20Wachterhaus)her concerns, [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] proceeds to ask for their discretion, as well as their promise that not a whisper of their conversation shall escape this room.
 If the players agree, Lady Wachter makes the following proposal, speaking carefully and making sure to choose her words delicately:

 - There are many in Vallaki who are uncomfortable with the Vallakoviches’ rule, and who would prefer to see fresh leadership overseeing the town.
 - However, so long as Izek Strazni serves the Baron’s household, any attempt to shift the town’s political leadership would be met with violent brutality.